-The Eugenie Besley Collection was one of the first large Australian ethnographic collections be be purchased by the Museum.
-Sold to the Industrial and Technological Museum of Victoria by Miss Eugenie Maud Besley in 1897 it was most likely amassed by her father Mr. Bryan Charles Besley, an Inspector with the South Australian Police.
-The collection contains 280 objects obtained from Aboriginal people from the Northern Territory and northern South Australia.
+The Eugenie Besley Collection was one of the first large collections of Australian ethnographic material to be purchased by the Museum.
+It was sold to the Industrial and Technological Museum of Victoria by Miss Eugenie Maud Besley in 1897, and most likely collected by her father Mr. Bryan Charles Besley, who was an Inspector with the South Australian Police.
+The collection contains 280 objects from Aboriginal people in the Northern Territory and from northern South Australia.

 Inspector Besley's intimate acquaintance with all the phases of bush life, and the study he had from the beginning of his Australian career devoted to the natives of the country, their language, customs, habits, and modes of thought and life, peculiarly qualified him for the post of Sub-Protector of Aborigines, which he held for the last eight or nine years, and in respect to which he showed untiring zeal, thoughtfulness, and kind heartedness (South Australian Register 1894).

-A number of Besley’s nieces and nephews later worked and lived in the Central Australia, including Amelia Maude Besley, who married the anthropologist Frank Gillen in 1891.
+A number of Besley's nieces and nephews later worked and lived in central Australia, including Amelia Maude Besley, who married the anthropologist Frank Gillen in 1891.
 Besley died from cancer on the 8th May 1894 and was buried in the Carleton Cemetery near Port Augusta.
-The State Library of South Australia also holds the diary of another of the Besley’s daughters, Charlotte A. Besley, dating from 1887.
+The State Library of South Australia also holds a diary from 1887 of another of the Besley's daughters, Charlotte A. Besley.